dapr/php-sdk/docs/actors.md

 function get_id(): mixed;
 ```

 You must return the id passed to the constructor.
+If you do not, the behavior is undefined.

 #### remind()